 Benzodiazepines are central nervous system depressants that are commonly prescribed to treat anxiety, panic attacks and insomnia.
 They’re also used to treat symptoms of alcohol withdrawal and to sedate patients before surgery.

-They usually come in tablet form, but some are available in liquid form.
-Benzos also come in fast-acting and long-acting forms.
+They usually come in tablet form, but some are available as liquids.
+They can be fast-acting or long-acting.
 Fast-acting benzos can be felt within minutes of consumption, and their full effects can be felt within one hour.
 Long-acting benzos take longer to work, but they remain in the body for much longer periods of time.

 “Benzodiazepines are a class of medications that are referred to as sedative hypnotics,” Dr. Berney Wilkinson, a licensed psychologist, told DrugRehab.com.
 “They affect the brain by increasing GABA, the primary neuroinhibitor in our brain.”